-Kristina Krug is a photographer that hails from Chicago.
-She creates honest portraits and relatable narratives for publications, non-profits, and brands.
-Her work is rich with empathy, humor, and warmth — a tribute to human dignity, resilience, and hope.
-Kristina is often drawn to the offbeat and unexpected moments of everyday life, approaching editorial, commercial, and personal projects from the same ethos.
+Kristina creates bold portraits and relatable narratives for publications, non-profits, and brands.
+Her work is imbued with empathy, humor, light, and warmth.
+She endeavors to honor heroism, hard work, resilience, and hope, and is often drawn to the offbeat and unexpected moments of everyday life.
+Kristina approaches editorial, commercial, and personal projects from the same ethos.

-Featured by Brigitte, CNN, Condé Nast, Consumer Reports, EatingWell, Financial Times, Glamour UK, H&R Block, Inc. Magazine, National Parks Magazine, New York Times Magazine, NPR, Smithsonian, This Old House, Wall Street Journal, Wild Turkey Distillery, Whisky Advocate, and Wine Spectator.
+Featured by APM Reports, Brigitte, CNN, Condé Nast, Consumer Reports, EatingWell, Financial Times, Glamour UK, H&R Block, Inc. Magazine, National Parks Magazine, New York Times Magazine, NPR, Smithsonian, This Old House, Wall Street Journal, Wild Turkey Distillery, Whisky Advocate, and Wine Spectator.

 Kristina hails from Chicago.
 She studied art history, communication, and design, earning a B.F.A. in Visual Communication.
 For a decade she built a successful career as a freelance designer, art director and art producer, while cultivating her interests in cinematography, poetry, and Jungian psychology.
 She was ultimately drawn to photography, starting her career as a freelancer for Chicago area newspapers before venturing south, to Nashville.